noctuakitty/kileacastilloportfolio/README.md

 # portfolio2
-revamping portfolio
+revamping portfolio,
-making it responsive
+making it responsive,
-making it my own
+making it my own.